-Marine Conservation Institute is a non-profit scientific and conservation advocacy organization that has been working since 1996 to promote cooperation essential to protecting and restoring the Earth’s biological diversity.
-From our headquarters in Seattle WA and our Washington DC and California offices, we work to protect marine life around the United States and beyond by encouraging research and training in marine conservation biology, bringing scientists together to examine crucial marine conservation issues, conducting policy research to frame the marine conservation agenda, leading outreach efforts to educate scientists, the public and decision makers on key issues, and building partnerships to solve problems affecting marine life and people.
+Marine Conservation Institute is a non-profit conservation advocacy organization that has been working since 1996 to protect and restore marine biodiversity.
+From our offices in Seattle, WA and Glen Ellen, CA, we encourage research in marine conservation biology, bring scientists together to examine crucial ocean issues, conduct policy research to frame the marine conservation agenda, lead educational outreach efforts, and build partnerships to solve problems affecting marine life and coastal communities.

 This internship program provides motivated and academically-promising students an opportunity to apply their knowledge and skills in a real‐world arena.
 During their internship, students work closely with science and policy staff on cutting edge issues in marine conservation biology and ocean policy.
-Most of the internship opportunities are geared towards graduate students or students who have recently completed graduate degrees, although we have on occasion developed opportunities for undergraduates to work on pressing marine conservation issues.
+Many of the internship opportunities are geared towards graduate students or individuals who have recently completed graduate degrees, though opportunities are occasionally available for undergraduates to work on pressing marine conservation issues.

-For internship positions, we seek individuals with excellent communication skills, substantive knowledge or professional experience in marine or environmental science or policy, and who share our commitment to the preservation of marine life and biological diversity.
+For internship positions, we seek individuals with excellent communication skills, substantive knowledge or experience in marine science or policy, and a shared commitment to protecting our oceans.
 We also prefer candidates who have a demonstrated ability to work independently, with minimal direct supervision.
+Training is provided.